tudorpintea999/babylon/docs/staking-script.md

 arbitrary UTXO, including those owned by multsig/MPC/threshold accounts.
 Thus, `<StakerPk>` is not necessarily the address of the source of the fund.
 Rather, it is the controller and beneficiary of the stake after its creation.
-- **Finality Provider**: A Finality Provider is the an entity that votes in the finality round to provide security assurance to the PoS chain.
+- **Finality Provider**: A Finality Provider is the entity that votes in the finality round to provide security assurance to the PoS chain.

 The Bitcoin staker can choose a specific Finality Provider to delegate